hai-vr/hvr-ik/README.md

 - E) Solve the roll of the arms and legs.

-**A** is done using a combination of Fabrik (*"Andreas Aristidou, Joan Lasenby, FABRIK: A fast, iterative solver for the Inverse Kinematics problem, Graphical Models, 73 (2011)"*) and custom heuristrics; because the sum of the lengths of the bones on the hips-spine-chest-neck chain is not necessarily the desired maximum hips-neck distance.
+**A** is done using a combination of Fabrik (*"Andreas Aristidou, Joan Lasenby, FABRIK: A fast, iterative solver for the Inverse Kinematics problem, Graphical Models, 73 (2011)"*) and custom heuristics; because the sum of the lengths of the bones on the hips-spine-chest-neck chain is not necessarily the desired maximum hips-neck distance.

 **C** needs to be done so that the HMD lines up with the avatar head.
 This also gives the initial conditions for solving the arms and legs.